10 Steps to Effective Advertising

 8. Measure Your Results.

 Design a means to measure your results.
+It doesn’t have to only be actual sales.
+Driving traffic to your site and making the phone ring are appropriate measuring tactics depending on your business, and your goals.
 Knowing which advertising method is most effective will help you make the most of your future advertising budget.

 9. Develop an Advertising Budget.